-Thanks to brands like Miaou and Miu Miu, the micro mini skirt is one of the defining trends of 2022.
-Ever since the Y2K trend appeared on the spring 2022 runways though, the main question has been: “How do you wear a skirt so short off the runway?”
+Thanks to brands like Miaou and Miu Miu, the micro mini skirt took over fashion trends.
+Ever since the Y2K trend appeared on the s/s 2022 and 2023 runways and has continuously been on It girls' wardrobes, one question keeps popping up: “How do you wear a skirt so short off the runway?”
 As a conservative dresser who has asked this herself on several occasions, I set out to find out.

 I knew it wouldn’t be an easy feat.
-(Even Refinery29’s fashion director seemed shocked when I pitched the story a few weeks ago.)
+(Even Refinery29’s fashion director seemed shocked when I pitched the story.)
 I’ve always preferred wide-leg pants, blazers, and maxi dresses to crop tops, shorts, and mini skirts.
 Throughout college, I’d often find myself arguing with my mom over my outfit before a night out.
-It went something like this: “You’re young, wear a short skirt to the club,” she would say, to which I’d respond with a serious face asking her to respect my choice to wear a button-up blouse that (looking back) was more suited for a corporate meeting than a night out.
+It went something like this: “You’re young, wear a short skirt to the club,” she would say, to which I’d respond with a serious face asking her to respect my choice to wear a button-up blouse that (looking back) was more suited for a corporate meeting than the club.